Tailwind CSS Tips Every Developer Should Know

 This often occurs with content generated by third-party tools or libraries, which can make applying consistent styling a challenge.

-For example, I use a syntax highlighter called Shiki, which generates the blocks of code you see on this page on the server.
-They are wrapped in <pre> and <code> tags and these elements still require styling to ensure they align with the overall design of the site.
+tags and these elements still require styling to ensure they align with the overall design of the site.

 Here are two possible ways of dealing with this situation.

-Use the @apply directive
+#Use the @apply

-You can use @apply to inline any existing utility classes into your own custom CSS.
+to inline any existing utility classes into your own custom CSS.

 .shiki {